thomashigginbotham/episerver-base/README.md

 Clone the repository to an empty folder on your system if you have not already done so, and open the solution (.sln) file in Visual Studio.

+To create the database, copy the *EPiServer.Cms.mdf* file from *packages/EPiServer.CMS.11.7.0/tools* to the *EpiserverBase/App_Data* folder.
+Then, open the package manager console in Visual Studio (Tools > NuGet Package Manager > Package Manager Console) and run the following command: `Initialize-EPiDatabase`

+Alternatively, you can create your own database and run the SQL scripts found at *packages/EPiServer.CMS.Core.11.7.0/tools/EPiServer.Cms.Core.sql*.
+You will need to update the *EpiserverBase/connections.config* file afterward if you choose this method.

 Confirm the site works by starting the debugger.
-It should open a new browser window with a short message about Visual Studio debugging.
-After a few seconds, the home page (or a 404 error) should be displayed.
+After a few seconds, a 404 error should be displayed.
+This is because a start page has not been created.

 Add */episerver* to the end of the URL and verify that you can log in using your Windows account credentials.

-Note that when you stop debugging or close the browser window, the site will not be accessible anymore.
-To keep the site running while not debugging, press `ctrl+F5` in Visual Studio.

 ## Versioning